Skill Demand Index

 Salary data for Product Launches is still accumulating.

-The most common pairings are E-commerce, Product Marketing Experience, Storytelling, Consumer Insights, Marketing Platforms.
+The most common pairings are Detail-Oriented, Multi-Channel Marketing, Marketing Experience, Project Management, Loyalty Programs.
 Strengthening these alongside Product Launches improves your fit across more positions.

-Top roles: Marketing, Operations.
-Marketing positions have the highest demand at 90% of all Product Launches jobs.
+Top roles: Marketing, Operations, Other.
+Marketing positions have the highest demand at 71% of all Product Launches jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.